IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Transition-based parser for Abstract Meaning Representation (AMR) in Pytorch version `0.4.2`.
 Current code implements the `Action-Pointer Transformer` model [(Zhou et al 2021)](https://www.aclweb.org/anthology/2021.naacl-main.443) from NAACL2021.
-This model yields `81.8` Smatch (`83.4` with silver data and partial ensemble) on AMR2.0 test.
+The model yields `81.8` Smatch (`83.4` with silver data and partial ensemble) on AMR2.0 test.
+Due to aligner implementation improvements this code reaches `82.1` on AMR2.0 test.

 Checkout the stack-transformer branch for the `stack-Transformer` model [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89) from EMNLP findings 2020.
-This yields `80.5` Smatch (`81.3` with self-learning) on AMR2.0 test.
-Used in our works on self-learning and cycle consistency in AMR parsing [(Lee et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.288/) from EMNLP findings 2020, alignment-based multi-lingual AMR parsing [(Sheth et al 2021)](https://www.aclweb.org/anthology/2021.eacl-main.30/) from EACL 2021 and Knowledge Base Question Answering [(Kapanipathi et al 2021)](https://arxiv.org/abs/2012.01707) from ACL findings 2021.
+This yields `80.2` Smatch (`81.3` with self-learning) on AMR2.0 test (this code reaches `80.5` due to the aligner implementation).
+Stack-Transformer can be used to reproduce our works on self-learning and cycle consistency in AMR parsing [(Lee et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.288/) from EMNLP findings 2020, alignment-based multi-lingual AMR parsing [(Sheth et al 2021)](https://www.aclweb.org/anthology/2021.eacl-main.30/) from EACL 2021 and Knowledge Base Question Answering [(Kapanipathi et al 2021)](https://arxiv.org/abs/2012.01707) from ACL findings 2021.

+The code also contains an implementation of AMR aligner from [(Naseem et al 2019)](https://www.aclweb.org/anthology/P19-1451/) with the forced-alignment introduced in [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89).

 Aside from listed [contributors](https://github.com/IBM/transition-amr-parser/graphs/contributors), the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.